intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 Under UK GDPR, we process your personal data based on:

-- **Consent** - You provide explicit consent when creating an account and using health tracking features
+- **Consent** - You provide explicit consent when creating an account and using health tracking features, voice logging, or the Genie AI chat assistant
 - **Contract** - Processing is necessary to provide the App services you've requested
 - **Legitimate Interests** - We process certain data to improve our services, prevent fraud, and ensure security, where our interests don't override your rights

-You may withdraw consent at any time by deleting your account or contacting us.
+You may withdraw consent at any time by deleting your account, disabling a specific feature (such as voice logging) in Settings, or contacting us.

 ---